 1. Massage it directly into your scalp

-Take about 5 drops of rosemary essential oil and massage evenly into your scalp after bath or shower.
-Mix with a carrier oil (like jojoba oil or coconut oil).
+After mixing about 5 drops of rosemary essential oil with a teaspoon of carrier oil (like jojoba oil or coconut oil), massage evenly into your scalp after bath or shower.
 Rinsing out the oil afterward is optional — though if you do rinse, let the oil sit on your scalp for at least 5 to 10 minutes beforehand.

 2. Mix it into your shampoo